udayakumarwk/Yuzu-EA-Updater/README.md

 *Requires Java.

-For command line app: launch the bat file in root DIR.
-For GUI app : Extract the zip(YuzuUpdaterGUI.zip) and launch bat file present inside the zip.
+For command line app: launch the bat file in root DIR.<br /> For GUI app : Extract the zip(YuzuUpdaterGUI.zip) and launch bat file present inside the zip.